zhpn1024/ribotish/README.rst

 --transprofile TRANSPROFILE
 ```````````````````````````

-Output RPF P-site profile for each transcript
+Output RPF P-site profile for each transcript.
+The profile data is in python dict format, recording non-zero read counts at different positions on transcript.

 --inprofile INPROFILE
 ``````````````````````